kinverarity1/mtwaffle/README.md

 Requirements: numpy, scipy, matplotlib

 See the [quickstart tutorial](https://github.com/kinverarity1/mtwaffle/blob/master/notebooks/Quickstart%20tutorial.ipynb) Jupyter notebook to get started.
+There are other tutorials in the [notebooks folder](https://github.com/kinverarity1/mtwaffle/blob/master/notebooks).